Birmingham True Wage Calculator 2026/27 | Real Hourly Pay

 Illustrative estimate only Results are indicative.
 Check payslips or payroll information for final deductions.

 Birmingham is a useful true-wage case study because the salary question is rarely the full story.
-Centre for Cities cites an average commute time of 27 minutes across the West Midlands, and separate Centre for Cities work has shown only 34% of Birmingham’s population can reach the city centre in 30 minutes or less by public transport.
-That combination makes commute friction a real part of job value.
+Centre for Cities puts the average one-way commute at 27 minutes across the West Midlands (DfT TSGB0111 data), and their 30-minute city research shows only 34% of Birmingham’s population can reach the city centre by public transport in that time.
+The city’s low-rise, car-dependent suburban geography means many commuters drive, which adds fuel and parking costs that a simple salary comparison misses entirely.

 Calculate Birmingham True Wage Commute time impact Salary vs hourly pay